vidia/cvn-website/dashboard/README.md

 ====
 database url should be stored in an environment variable named CVNDATABASE
 Note: use the ip of the DB specifically.
 Windows seems to not resolve localhost when there is no network connection.

+This project uses Bower.
+Be sure to install bower packages before running.